DanielFGray/DistractionFree.vim/README.md

 I've included an option to toggle your tmux status bar when running in a tmux session:

     let g:distraction_free#toggle_tmux = 1

+You can also enable toggling of Limelight (show in screencast above):

+    let g:distraction_free#toggle_limelight = 1